GuoJingtao-1997/MultiRxSensing/README.md

 ```

 ## Online Test
 Run infer_model.py to start online test.
+Pytorch environment is needed.
 Note that you need to modify IP_ADDRESS and ACCESS_TOKEN parameters to your own.
 You may also customize NUM_FILES, and PASSENGER parameters to fit your own setting.

 ```
 python infer_model.py
 ```